-Within one month of any amendments being made to the Code, all Councillors must make a declaration stating that they will abide by the revised Code.
-The declaration must be in writing and witnessed by the Chief Executive Officer.
-Failure to make the declaration to abide by the Code is now grounds under the Act for disqualification as a Councillor.
+Council is required to review its Code within a period of 4 months after a general election.
+This provides an opportunity for Council to consider any amendments to the existing Code.
+If Council resolves to make any amendments to the Code, within one month of any amendments being made, all Councillors must make a declaration stating that they will abide by the revised Code.
+Failure to make the declaration to abide by the Code is grounds for disqualification under the Act.